Blowgren/bw2extdb/README.md

 I have built a simple web-app using streamlit as a GUI for the user to the importing and exporting methods.
 The same workflow can also be done calling the code in a python script or jupyter notebook.

 ## Development ideas:
+- Wrap the CRUD functions in an FastAPI to and communicate to the server via the API, the database engine is on the server
+- Extend this to be another potential backend for Brighway.

+## Important links:
 - https://fastapi.tiangolo.com/tutorial/sql-databases/
     - using SQLAlchemy
     - using pydantic